-Assessments will include research tasks, soldering, the production of a complex electronic circuit, and the construction of a project focused on one of the four energy systems.
+Assessments will include research tasks, safety poster production, and the construction of a project focused on one of the four energy systems.
 The course encourages innovation, problem-solving, and critical thinking, preparing students for future studies in design and technology.